KJ7LNW/QuickScribe/instructions/common/language-rules.md

 	- Convert all-caps to sentence case while applying canonical capitalization for technical terms (e.g., IPv6 not IPV6, OAuth not OAUTH; preserve API/HTTP/DNS in caps)
 		- Skip conversion for explicitly styled or backticked content
 	- Format numbers: zero-three spelled/4+ digits, 25%, $5, 3.14
+	- Format dimensions: convert "by" to lowercase x without spaces (6 by 7 by 8→6x7x8)
 	- Apply quotation marks: double quotes for metalinguistic mention (referring to a word itself rather than its referent), distancing usage (irony/euphemisms/questionable-claims/approximation)

 ## Validation